305kev/Capstone_Proposal/README.md

 </p>

 One of the biggest hurdles to overcome is how to access all the relevant data.
 Using $15 per search engines like Westlaw and LexisNexis are not feasible, however convenient their aggregation of all relevant law types may be.
 Alternatively, it is possible to set up web-scrapers to access and store the data held piecemeal on many government websites and free legal resource sites like FindLaw.
 That is how I begin my data collection.
 Using Python's Beautiful Soup module, I scraped over 6,000 cases using a cadre of AWS EC2s, and saved the results as csv files in Amazon's S3 bucket service.
+Below is an example of how I stored the scraped court case data:

 <p align="center">